 Named KLRN Endowment Funds

-Gifts of $100,000 or more may be designated for the General Fund and Program Groups.
+Endowment gifts of $100,000 or more may be designated for the General Fund or Program Groups.

 - Funding for General Programming and Operations

 - News, Financial and Public Affairs Programming

 - Cultural Arts, Fine Arts and Performing Arts Programming

 - Documentaries and History Programming

 Gifts under $100,000 may be designated for the General Fund or be added to an existing named fund.

 Individual Named Funds within the General Fund of the KLRN Endowment Fund:

 - The Merle and Helen Converse Fund